davyrob-clg/daxcad/README.md

 I found myself still fixing the bugs.
 In this case mostly argument between INTEGER*4 and INTEGER*2 types in the Fortran code.
 But it still all runs.
 Maybe if I get the time I'll do a podman then it will be easy to just run it.

-You can also run it with Cygwin in native Windows and the Makefile is the dame for both.
+You can also run it with Cygwin in native Windows and the Makefile is the same for both.
 So just download the bundle - git clone or download zip.

 So best way is to install cygwin64 - to c:\cywin64 and then cd to the downloaded folder and use the terminal to run it with ./daxcad.exe